eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 | mobile_phone_number | phone_number | string | Section 5.1 of [OIDC] |
 | portrait | picture | string; data URL containing the base64-encoded portrait in JPEG format according to PID_04  | Section 5.1 of [OIDC] |

-Note: The standard JWT claims nbf, exp and optionally iat are used to express the technical validity of the SD-JWT VC PID.
+Note: The standard JWT claims nbf and exp are used to express the technical validity of the SD-JWT VC PID.

 The following Private Names specific to the attestation type defined here are to be used for PIDs: